tesar-tech/MultipleBlazorAppsWithAuth/README.md

 [Demo app](https://blazor-multi-apps.azurewebsites.net/) on azure.

+There is also branch (master-two-slashed-apps) with the (easier) solution for /firstapp and /second app.

+The master branch has naked app (/) and /second app.

 ## What is it good for?

 When you separate the apps, your users could face much smaller payloads (the admin section is in another app).